ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 5. Keep a minimum number of instances running across our remote machines
 6. Report the health status of our remote clusters to our central locations

-All of those tasks would be quite a bit of work for us to implement manually.
+All those tasks would be quite a bit of work for us to implement manually.
-We should be able to run all of our remote infrastructure in containers too, from our databases to our message brokers.
+We should be able to run all our remote infrastructure in containers too, from our databases to our message brokers.

 ### Monitoring and Observability

 Keeping very distributed systems like this running reliably and knowing when they are not is a challenge too.
-How do I track the uptime of my services, the completeness of my data synchronization.
+How do I track the uptime of my services, the completeness of my data synchronization?
 There are lots of options for monitoring, tools which can watch machine stats, check for running processes etc.
 If you use Containers and Orchestrators, they will do a lot of that monitoring for you too, reporting health of the clusters back for you.

-However I think it's important to also aim for Observability in our system.
+However, I think it's important to also aim for Observability in our system.
 To make it so it's easy to see from the outside what's happening in the inside.
 Our eventing idea can be used for this also.
 We can monitor our subscription's queue length to see if things are being picked up, but we can also publish event's specifically detailing health.
 We can publish performance counters, database call lengths, anything we think will be helpful in predicting, discovering, or diagnosing a problem.

 Centralized systems in the cloud have many tools for managing this already, they have Azure App Insights for example, a service that you can publish all this data too.
-There are also common microservices tools like Prometheus that help to ship log files back to a central locations.
+There are also common microservices tools like Prometheus that help to ship log files back to a central location.

 These are valuable tools and will help you, but these remote systems won't always have access to them.
 If the internet is down, reporting to Azure App Insights is going to hard.
 Prometheus will likely still be using, but it will have difficulty bringing things together when disconnected.